cdtomkins/certmonitor/README.md

 # CertMonitor

+A robust, user-friendly, and dynamic certificate monitoring and validation tool for Python.

+---

+**Documentation:**

+- The full documentation is available at [https://certmonitor.readthedocs.io/](https://certmonitor.readthedocs.io/) (coming soon).
+- For development, usage, and API details, see the docs/ directory or the online docs above.

 CertMonitor is a Python library for monitoring and retrieving SSL certificate details from a given host.
 It supports hostname and IP-based certificate retrieval and includes built-in validators to check various aspects of the certificate, such as subject alternative names (SANs), expiration date, and more.

 > CertMonitor is built with a strict philosophy of using only the Python standard library—no third-party dependencies are required.
 This ensures maximum portability and reliability across all Python environments.